 Once you move beyond the role of a mentee, you have the potential to become a mentor yourself, allowing others to benefit from your experience.
 Becoming a mentor is another amazing way to give your career meaning.
 Guiding someone through techniques and procedures enables you to think about details of what may now be second nature to you.
 It may make you question things you’ve taken for granted and even rethink some of your approaches.
 Mentoring is one more way to build a dental career you love.

 It’s hard to love your career if it makes you feel burnt out or overworked.
 That’s why finding work-life balance is essential in building a career you will love.
-That means seeking out enriching pastimes and investing in quality time outside your career.
-It can be difficult to find a work-life balance as a dentist, especially early in your career.
-By partnering with a great DSO, we can relieve the burden of office management for you and put administrative tasks in the hands of experts trained to handle the business side of dentistry.
+That means seeking out enriching pastimes and investing quality time outside your job.
+Finding work-life balance as a dentist can be challenging, especially early in your career.
+By partnering with an outstanding DSO, we can relieve the burden of office management for you and put administrative tasks in the hands of experts trained to handle the business side of dentistry.

 Create a Healthy Office

-Perhaps the most important part of building a dental career you love is cultivating a healthy office environment you can enjoy.
-No matter how fulfilling you find the work, how deeply you connect with your patients, or how well you spend your free time, facing a toxic work environment can really take the wind out of your sails.
+The most important part of building a dental career you love is cultivating a healthy office environment you can enjoy.
+No matter how fulfilling you find the work, how deeply you connect with your patients, or how well you spend your free time, facing a toxic work environment can take the wind out of your sails.
 CDP works hard to maintain a healthy culture in our offices.
 A positive team dynamic enhances our patients’ experiences; at the end of the day, that counts most.

 Loving your career will make you a better dentist.
 That means your patients will have a better experience and better overall oral health.
 Loving your career will benefit your patients, give your career longevity, and enhance your personal life.
 Schedule a call with a Hiring Manager to learn more about building a dental career you’ll love.